ouafcode/alx-low_level_programming/0x02-functions_nested_loops/README.md

-the program print the sign of number the program print the absolute value of number print the last digit number
+the program print the sign of number the program print the absolute value of number print the last digit number prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.